Get to know your local artisans and growers!

 Falkville, Alabama

 Champion Farms, a household name in the Morgan County farming industry, all began with a small vegetable garden in the backyard of a young Filipina immigrant.
 Anita, Marilyn’s mother, grew up farming to live, and when she moved to the U.S., she did just the same, carting her vegetables on foot to the nearest busy road.
 Soon, she had built a base of dedicated customers from all across the area.
 Today, Champion Farms covers over 10 acres and grows almost any vegetable possible to grow in the Alabama climate.
 Current farm owner Marilyn Champion has a passion for locally sourced vegetables, carefully cultivated and unique heirloom products (like Cherokee purple tomatoes!)– and carrying on her mother’s legacy.
 Champion Farms’ produce has been used by restaurants across Decatur and Huntsville.
 Come by the Champion Farms’ table for a huge variety of top-quality produce, canned goods, and even personalized recipe recommendations!
+If you can’t make it to the market, you can reach out to her on Facebook or by email.

 -